Five of The Best Traditional Irish Dishes: The Ulster Fry; Colcannon; Irish Stew; Bacon and Cabbage; Irish Oysters

 The Ulster Fry is world famous due to the number of emigrants that departed from Irish soil in times of poverty and famine.
 Today the dish comes with all kinds of extras including: pancakes; mushrooms; tomatoes; baked beans; potato cakes and any personal favorite that requires frying even pork chops and lamb chops.
 The tradition of several fried Irish breads adds to this number one fry up.

 I'm sticking to the more traditional dish of black and white pudding, sausage, bacon, eggs and Irish breads, all fried in the same pan.
-You will need a very large pan (see FIG 1) I love this pan and it works a treat, I wipe the residue lard off the pan when warm and reuse) and lard (fresh white lard from your butchers if you can) for frying all your ingredients.
+You will need a very large non-stick pan (see FIG 1) I love this pan and it works a treat.
+I wipe the residue lard off the pan when warm and reuse) and lard (fresh white lard from your butchers if you can) for frying all your ingredients.
 I only use non stick utensils with this pan, see FIG 2) it really is a must to safeguard your non stick pan.

 - 2 slices of black pudding (a mix of blood, herbs, oatmeal and cereal, although there are many variations, all packed together in a sausage like skin)